 In Texas, divorce or family law case retainers usually range from $2,500 to $15,000.
 More complex cases involving divorce or child custody may require a down payment of $25,000 or more.

-During your initial consultation, you will receive a quote for the retainer, which will also be detailed in your fee agreement.
-At the Law Office of Bryan Fagan, PLLC, we treat retainer fees as a deposit for your divorce costs, billing against your retainer as needed.
+During your initial consultation, you will receive a quote for the retainer.
+This information will also be detailed in your fee agreement.
+At the Law Office of Bryan Fagan, PLLC, we treat retainer fees as a deposit for your divorce costs.
+We then bill against your retainer as needed.

 Any unused portion of your retainer will be refunded to you.
 However, it’s important to note that a retainer typically does not cover the full cost of a divorce, so you will likely need to replenish it throughout your case.